compgen-io/cgpipe/README.md

                       {n} and {m} may be variables or integers

+### Printing

+You can output arbitrary messages to stderr using the "echo" command.

+Example:

+    echo "Hello world"

+    foo = "bar"
+    echo "foo${bar}"

 ### Shell escaping
 You may also include the results from shell commands as well using the syntax `$(command)`.
 Anything surrounded by `$()` will be executed in the current shell.